-I officially kicked off my development career in 1999.
-Since 2006 I've spent most of my days at Microsoft,
+I transitioned from technical support to software development in 1999.
+Since 2006 I've spent most of my time at Microsoft,

 most recently in Artificial Intelligence and Research (AI+R).
-I generally use Microsoft technologies
+For server-side development I generally stick with a Microsoft

 1975 - 1984